David Pfau

 I'm a staff research scientist at Google DeepMind.
 I'm also a visiting professor at Imperial College London in the Department of Physics, where I supervise work on applications of deep learning to computational quantum mechanics.
 My own research interests span artificial intelligence, machine learning and scientific computing.

-Prior to joining DeepMind, I was a PhD student at the Center for Theoretical Neuroscience at Columbia, where I worked on algorithms for analyzing and understanding high-dimensional data from neural recordings with Liam Paninski and nonparametric Bayesian methods for predicting time series data with Frank Wood.
+Prior to joining DeepMind, I was a PhD student at the Center for Theoretical Neuroscience at Columbia, where I worked on algorithms for analyzing and understanding high-dimensional data from neural recordings with Liam Paninski and nonparametric Bayesian methods for language models and other time series data with Frank Wood.
 I also had a stint as a research assistant in the group of Mike DeWeese at UC Berkeley, jointly between Physics and the Redwood Center for Theoretical Neuroscience.

-Current research interests include applications of machine learning to computational physics and connections between differential geometry and unsupervised learning.
+Current research interests include applications of machine learning to computational physics, reinforcement learning for control of magnetic confinement fusion, and connections between differential geometry and unsupervised learning.

 Publications